 It would be much better for you to understand the context of how CFC rules are created before jumping into how they work.

-Many multinational corporations have aimed to establish their subsidiaries in the so-called tax havens, which are defined as jurisdictions with extremely low-tax or no-tax, to avoid the tax liability in their home countries.
+Many multinational corporations have aimed to establish their subsidiaries in the so-called tax havens, which are defined as jurisdictions with extremely low-tax or no tax, to avoid tax liability in their home countries.

 The method here is to find a way to shift their profits to the subsidiaries and hold the profits there.
 This issue has raised a significant need for a solution to protect the tax base in many home countries.
 This is when Controlled Foreign Corporation Rules come into play.

 So, what exactly are CFC rules?
 They are rules that are created to prevent multinational corporations from profit shifting and tax evasion in their home countries.
-CFC rules will determine how much profits of a foreign subsidiary will be taxed domestically in the home country where the parent company is located.
-The details will be discussed later in the next section.
+CFC rules will determine how much foreign subsidiary profits will be taxed domestically in the home country where the parent company is located.

 The majority of countries implementing CFC rules are developed countries with high-tax.
 Some of the most common examples of countries with strict CFC rules are Brazil, China, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Japan, Norway, Portugal, Russia, South Africa, South Korea, Spain, Sweden, the United States, and the United Kingdom.

 On the other hand, there are still many countries without CFC rules implementation.
 These are usually business-friendly jurisdictions.
-However, it is advisable that you should spend time doing research on these places since they can have other policies to tax on foreign income.
-It is also expected that more countries in Europe will apply CFC rules in the near future.
+However, you should spend time researching these places since they can have other policies to tax foreign income.
+It is also expected that more countries in Europe will apply CFC rules shortly.

 Tier 1: Determine a controlled foreign company (CFC)

 CFC rules will first examine the relationship between a given domestic company (in the home country) and its foreign subsidiary (in another jurisdiction).
-The aim of the first step is to determine whether that subsidiary is a controlled foreign company (CFC) of the domestic corporation.
+The first step aims to determine whether that subsidiary is a controlled foreign company (CFC) of the domestic corporation.